Can My Baby Have Salt?

 Turns out there is no data or research to support this claim.

 It IS true that newborns have a lower capacity to process sodium, but that is for newborns - not babies starting solids around 6 months.
-There is data that suggests that around 4 months of age, healthy infants' kidney function is close to that of an adult.
-By one year of age, their kidney function is similar to that of an adult (1).
-The original discussion about infants and sodium intake dates back to a study done in the 1940s which has since been deemed invalid.
 There really isn’t enough evidence to back up the claim that baby’s kidneys are unable to handle a small amount of sodium added to their food.

-You may have heard: Salt intake during infancy can lead to high blood pressure in adulthood.
-Is this true?
+Is it true that salt intake during infancy can lead to high blood pressure in adulthood?

-You may have heard: Babies will have a preference for salty food in adulthood if fed salt in infancy.
-Okay, is this one true?
+Is it true that babies will have a preference for salty food in adulthood if they are fed salt in infancy?

-One study fed a high sodium diet to a group of infants at ages 3-8 months and a low sodium control diet to another group of infants.
-The high sodium diet had 5x more sodium than the control diet.
-The infants were followed until age 8 and found “no indication that the salted foods imprinted a preference for salt at 8 years” (2).
 Interestingly, there is data that actually suggests the opposite is true.
-There is research showing infants with exposure to low salt intake, including while in utero, may be predisposed to higher salt intake later on (3).
+There is research showing that infants with exposure to low salt intake, including while in utero, may be predisposed to higher salt intake later on.
+(3)

 Why Is Salt Necessary for Babies?